austinf615alt/filesharing-perms/README.md

 </p>
 <p>

--On Client-1 Virtual Machine, as the non-administrator, attempted to access the accounting folder again within (\\Domain-Controll).
+- On Client-1 Virtual Machine, as the non-administrator, attempted to access the accounting folder again within (\\Domain-Controll).
 Observe that the user now has access to the folder since they are in the "ACCOUNTANTS" security group which has both read/write permissions.

 </p>
 <br />